 Wednesday, 22 February 2012

 The first thing that strikes you about the Hill interview is his tremendous erudition and almost encyclopaedic knowledge of the English revolution.
-Miller was not a hostile interviewer, but he does bombard Hill with a series of important and not so important questions.
+Miller was not a hostile interviewer, but he does bombard Hill with a series of critical and not so famous questions.

 Hill’s answers to the questions are informative and incisive.
 They also indicate that Hill had not to any substantial extent revised his previous convictions on the English Civil War.
 He still believed that it was a bourgeois revolution.
 In fact, the older Hill got, the more accurate and precise became his analysis.